akushnikov/bundletransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    ----------------------------------------------------------------------
-          README file for Bundle Transformer: Sass and SCSS 1.6.18
+       README file for Bundle Transformer: Sass and SCSS 1.7.0 Beta 1

    ----------------------------------------------------------------------